abhisheksinghforsure/proxdad/README.md

 # ProxDad

 ProxDad is a collection of bash scripts designed to simplify the management of proxy settings in Linux environments.
-It provides a set of utilities to quickly turn ON or OFF proxy settings for different applications, making it easier for users to configure proxy settings.
+It provides a set of bash scipts to quickly turn ON or OFF proxy settings for different applications.

 ## Features

-Configures proxy settings for following applications:
+ProxDad configures proxy settings for following applications:

 - Environment variables for system-wide use.
 - APT (Advanced Package Tool) for package management.